Serving the Tri-State Deaf and Hard of Hearing Community

 Serving the Tri-state Deaf and Hard of Hearing Communities

 625 Frame Road, Newburgh, Indiana 47630

 A recent survey shows that less than 10% of Deaf people attend church!
 Deaf and Hard of Hearing people need to know that Jesus is not just for hearing people.
 Jesus loves Deaf people and wants Deaf people to know and love him too!

 Over the years of the existence of the Diocese several priests have accepted the challenge of learning Sign language to provide Masses for the Deaf, especially Msgr.
 Ken Knapp and Fr.
 James Lex.

 Bishop Francis Shea officially began an Office for Deaf Ministry in the Evansville Diocese in 1985 when he asked a seminarian at Sacred Heart School of Theology in Franklin Wisconsin, Henry Kuykendall, to take courses in Sign Language so he could reach out the Deaf and Hard of Hearing in the Diocese after his ordination.
 Fr.
 Henry took courses at Milwaukee College, interned with Fr.
 Bill Key, Coordinator of Deaf Ministry in Milwaukee, Wisconsin, and was able to use several school electives to study religious signs and the theology of Deafness.

-Nativity Total Communication Mass – Saturdays, 4:30 pm, Marg Luebbehusen, Interpreter.
+St. John the Baptist Total Communication Mass – Sundays, 11:00 am, Marg Luebbehusen, Interpreter.

 Ferdinand Interpreted Mass – every Saturday, 4:30 pm – Ferdinand, Indiana